"Fuente Did It": The Tale of Fuenteovejuna ~ Legend Stories for Kids

 Salvadore saw that all was lost.
 He was no longer mayor, and spoke in a small voice.
 "Very well then.
 If that is what you wish.
 You are our master."

 "Father, no!" cried Camila, as the Commander's servants separated her from Lonzo, and dragged them both away.

 That day, Salvadore spread the word to the other men of Fuente to meet him at the village square that night.
 Gathered at the square as the moon rose, he said, "My daughter Camila is in such danger now I will surely go mad!" he moaned.
 "And Lonzo is locked in the tower."

 "Not so loud," urged his brother.
 "We must keep this meeting secret."

-"We must abandon the village,” said one farmer.
-"We’ll carry our grain into the mountains and live in caves.”
+"We have no choice," said one farmer.
+"We must abandon the village.
+We'll carry our grain into the mountains and live in caves from now on."

-She pulled back and stared at all the men with a crazed look.
-“I am no longer your daughter,” she said.
-“The Commander dragged me away and no one tried to rescue me.
-You all just stood there and stared as if the Commander were a man with more arms and legs than you have, or had more than human strength.
-He is only a man! - an ordinary, human, small man.
-Are you really my father?
-Are you my uncle?
-Doesn’t it humiliate you to see me like this?
-Why, you’re nothing but sheep!
-Give me weapons - I'll avenge myself and all your wives while you stand by and do nothing but talk, talk, talk.
-It’s you who should do the spinning and cooking.
+"With no help from you!"
+Camila pulled back from her father.
+She stared at all the men with a crazed look.
+"The Commander dragged me away and not one of you tried to prevent it.
+You all just stood there.
+As if the Commander were a man with more arms and more legs than you have, or has more than human strength.
+He is only a man! - an ordinary, human, a small man, even.
+All we need are weapons.
+Give ME weapons - I'll avenge myself and all your wives.
+You cowards stand around and do nothing but talk, talk, talk.
+Keep sitting around and talking, for all I care.
 We women will kill these tyrants, even if we have to stone them ourselves!"

-"I'll go with you!" said another.
+"I'll go with you!" said another man.